jachmiele/Stepper_Head/README.md

 # Stepper Head
-The purpose of this project was to designing a device which is used to slow and steady rotation of a camera.
+The purpose of this project was to make a device that slowly and steadily rotates the camera, which makes it possible to do timelapse photography.